Theo Carter came about to give Eriecho a platonic human friend.

 So many holiday Star Trek fanfiction stories are about Christmas.
 I wanted one to be about Thanksgiving.
 And who would be more grateful than Eriecho and Saddik, the ex-convicts from Canamar Prison?

-At the Martian sanctuary, Jack Shaw hosts a massive Thanksgiving dinner but, more importantly, gets to spend some time with Juliet Parker.
+At the Martian sanctuary, Jack Shaw hosts a massive Thanksgiving dinner.
+However, more importantly, gets to spend some time with Juliet Parker.
+And Shaw wants everything to be perfect.

 I was pleased to be able to follow their romance a little, particularly as I had only briefly mentioned her in Release.
-In A Gathering, I show how Jack is utterly jumping the gun in their relationship, which isn’t really a relationship at all.
+So in A Gathering, I show just how Jack is utterly jumping the gun in their relationship, which isn’t really a relationship at all.
 She barely remembers him, whereas he had actually been considering putting money down on a house.
-But she is a generous soul, and sees that he might not be a terribly romantic guy, but she could not possibly ask for a more loyal and invested partner.
+But she is a generous soul, and sees that he might not be a terribly romantic guy.
+However, she could not possibly ask for a more loyal and invested partner.
+Julie, to her credit, accepts his invitation to a private dinner.

 In order to continue the saga of Eriecho and Sollastek (and Saddik and Valeris), I decided to bring a canon character into the JJ Abrams timeline.
 At the very least, Spock Prime had to have been wondering about this.
 Did Sybok exist?
-I decided he did, and he would be a difficult person but not as far gone as in the canon prime timeline.
+I decided that he would, and he would be a difficult person but not as far gone as in the canon prime timeline.
+Hence, he would be redeemable.

 Eriecho’s relationship with Sollastek is tested when an emotional Vulcan is brought to the sanctuary, a man who rattles everyone he meets.